satishsampath/frame-server/README.md

 ## Requirements to build ##

-  1. MS Visual Studio 6.0, for most of the plug-ins
-  1. MS Visual Studio 2008 (can use express edition), for Vegas Pro and Premiere Pro plug-ins
+  1. MS Visual Studio (tested with VS 2017 Community Edition)
-  1. A Visual Studio 6.0 compatible platform SDK.
-I use MS Windows Server 2003 [R2](https://code.google.com/p/frame-server/source/detail?r=2) Platform SDK (http://www.microsoft.com/downloads/details.aspx?FamilyID=484269e2-3b89-47e3-8eb7-1f2be6d7123a)
-  1. Latest version of Windows platform SDK.
-I use Windows SDK 6.1 for Windows Server 2008 and .NET Framework 3.5 (http://www.microsoft.com/downloads/en/details.aspx?FamilyID=e6e1c3df-a74f-4207-8586-711ebe331cdc&displaylang=en - Install both 32 bit and 64 bit components).
+  1. Windows SDK (tested with Windows 10 SDK - 10.0.17763.0)
-  1. Nullsoft Scriptable Install system, for the installer (NSIS, http://nsis.sourceforge.net/)
+  1. NSIS - Nullsoft Scriptable Install system, for the installer (NSIS, http://nsis.sourceforge.net/)
-  1. Python, for build scripts (tested with version 2.6, http://www.python.org)
+  1. Python, for build scripts (tested with version 2.7, http://www.python.org).
+Make sure you also have PIP (a tool for installing python packages) installed by following instructions at https://packaging.python.org/tutorials/installing-packages/.
-  1. SCons (tested with version 1.2.0, http://www.scons.org)
+  1. SCons (tested with version 1.2.0, http://www.scons.org).
+Please use "pip install scons" to get this.
   1. You will need the Plug-in SDKs for all the supported host applications.
 More info about this in the **Host SDKs** section below.

 ## Host SDKs ##